High-Altitude Fruit Gardening Made Simple

 High-Altitude Growing Season Breakdown

 Knowing when to plant—and when to protect—is key at elevation.
+Prepare your fruit crop from damage and extend your growing season.

-Planting, pruning, frost protection, and blossom care.
+In spring, plant, prune, focus on frost protection, and blossom care.

-Water management, sun protection, and pollination support.
+In summer, water management, sun protection, and pollination support are critical.

-Harvest timing, soil improvement, and winter preparation.
+In fall, harvest timing, soil improvement, and winter preparation are key.

-Dormancy care, tree wrapping, and cold-weather protection.
+In winter, dormancy care, tree wrapping, and cold-weather protection are needed.

 Common High-Altitude Fruit Gardening Challenges